Powerball jackpot reaches $1B for second time in history: When is the next drawing

 If you’re lucky enough to win the jackpot on Halloween, you can receive your pot as an annuity (30 graduated payments over 29 years) or as a lump sum.
 According to Powerball, the jackpot has a cash value of $497.3 million.

-Your odds of winning a prize overall are 1 in 24.9, while your odds at the jackpot are 1 in 292.2 million.
+Your odds at winning the jackpot are 1 in 292.2 million.
 There are some numbers that could increase your chances at a Powerball prize, though.

 Powerball is played in 45 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Tickets are $2 per play, and drawings occur every Monday, Wednesday, and Saturday at 10:59 p.m.
 ET.